AI systems aligned to the Privacy Act 2020 before the Privacy Commissioner asks.

 Principle 1: Purpose of collection

-AI training requires vast amounts of data, but you can only use personal information for the purpose you originally collected it.
+AI training requires vast amounts of data.
+You can only use personal information for the purpose you originally collected it.
 Scraped data, repurposed internal datasets, and third-party data all create exposure.
-If you collected customer information for service delivery and now want to train an AI model, you likely need fresh consent or a robust legal basis under the Privacy Act 2020.
+If you collected customer information for service delivery and now want to train an AI model, you likely need fresh consent or a documented legal basis under the Privacy Act 2020.

 Principle 3: Collection of information

 Personal information must be collected directly from the individual concerned, with limited exceptions.
 When AI systems infer new information about individuals or collect data indirectly through automated means, this principle requires careful analysis.
-Our team helps you determine when direct collection requirements apply and how to design compliant data collection for AI training and inference.
+We help you determine when direct collection requirements apply and how to design compliant data collection for AI training and inference.

 Principle 8: Accuracy

 Training data must be accurate enough for your AI's decisions.
-If your model makes hiring decisions based on outdated employment records, credit decisions based on incomplete financial data, or service delivery decisions based on inaccurate demographic information, you are breaching this principle.
+Hiring decisions based on outdated employment records, credit decisions based on incomplete financial data, or service decisions based on inaccurate demographic information all breach this principle.
 Organisations must verify the accuracy and representativeness of data used in AI systems, particularly when outputs affect individuals in New Zealand.

 Principle 10: Use of personal information

 Your AI cannot use personal information beyond the original collection purpose.
-Using customer data to train a model you will sell or license to other businesses is a disclosure issue.
-Even using data internally for an AI application that differs significantly from the original purpose of collection may violate this principle.
+Using customer data to train a model you sell or license to other businesses is a disclosure issue.
+Even internal use for an AI application that differs significantly from the original purpose may violate this principle.
 We help you map data flows and identify where purpose limitation creates compliance risks.

 Most AI tools send data offshore to providers in the United States, Europe, or Asia.
-The Privacy Act 2020 does not prohibit cross-border disclosure, but Principle 12 requires organisations to take reasonable steps to ensure the overseas recipient will protect the information in a manner consistent with the Act.
-This means assessing vendors' privacy practices, negotiating data processing agreements, and understanding precisely where your data goes.
-For organisations in Aotearoa, this is one of the most critical compliance areas.
+The Privacy Act 2020 does not prohibit cross-border disclosure.
+IPP 12 requires organisations to take reasonable steps to ensure the overseas recipient will protect the information in a manner consistent with the Act.
+That means assessing vendors' privacy practices, negotiating data processing agreements, and understanding precisely where your data goes.

 Principle 13: Unique identifiers

-AI systems often create or use unique identifiers to track, profile, or link individuals across datasets.
+AI systems create or use unique identifiers to track, profile, or link individuals across datasets.
 The Privacy Act restricts how organisations assign and use unique identifiers.
 When AI systems create new identifiers or combine data in ways that enable re-identification of anonymised information, specific Privacy Act obligations apply.
-Our consultants assess your AI systems for identifier-related compliance risks.

 When AI makes or significantly informs decisions about individuals, the Privacy Act 2020 creates heightened obligations around transparency, accuracy, and individual rights.
 Organisations must be able to explain how automated decisions are made, ensure the underlying data is accurate and complete, and provide meaningful avenues for individuals to challenge decisions that affect them.

-Our team helps organisations develop explainability frameworks that meet both Privacy Act obligations and OECD Principles requirements.
-We create documentation that records how automated decisions work, what data inputs drive outcomes, and what safeguards exist to prevent bias or error.
-This serves both regulatory compliance and builds trust with the New Zealand public.
+We help organisations develop explainability frameworks that meet both Privacy Act obligations and OECD Principles requirements.
+Documentation that records how automated decisions work, what data inputs drive outcomes, and what safeguards exist to prevent bias or error.
+The same documentation serves regulatory compliance and builds trust with the New Zealand public.

 Using overseas AI vendors?
-Your organisation remains responsible for compliance
+Your organisation stays responsible.

 Most AI tools send data offshore.
 Large language models, cloud AI services, and specialised solutions typically process data in the United States, Europe, or Asia.
-The Privacy Act 2020 does not prohibit this, but Principle 12 requires your organisation to take reasonable steps to prevent misuse.
-That means assessing vendors' privacy practices against New Zealand standards, negotiating data processing agreements that reflect the 13 Information Privacy Principles, and understanding where your data actually goes at every stage of processing.
+The Privacy Act 2020 does not prohibit this.
+IPP 12 requires your organisation to take reasonable steps to prevent misuse: assessing vendors' privacy practices against New Zealand standards, negotiating data processing agreements that reflect the 13 IPPs, and understanding where your data goes at every stage of processing.

-For New Zealand businesses and government agencies, cross-border data flows are one of the most common areas of Privacy Act exposure when deploying AI.
-The Privacy Commissioner has been clear that the responsibility remains with the disclosing organisation, not the overseas vendor.
-Our consultants help you evaluate AI vendors against Privacy Act requirements, draft appropriate contractual protections, and implement monitoring to maintain ongoing compliance.
+Cross-border data flows are one of the most common areas of Privacy Act exposure when deploying AI.
+The Privacy Commissioner has been clear that responsibility remains with the disclosing organisation, not the overseas vendor.
+We help you evaluate AI vendors against Privacy Act requirements, draft appropriate contractual protections, and implement monitoring to maintain ongoing compliance.

-Using AI for credit decisions, fraud detection, or customer service?
+Using AI for credit decisions, fraud detection, or customer service.
 The FMA and RBNZ expect you to manage privacy risks under existing obligations.
-Privacy Act 2020 compliance is foundational for any financial services organisation deploying AI in New Zealand, from major banks through to fintech businesses and insurance providers.
+Privacy Act 2020 compliance is foundational for any financial services organisation deploying AI in New Zealand, from major banks through to fintech businesses and insurers.

 Healthcare providers